huijing/huijing.github.io/_posts/2015-04-18-the-one-built-from-128-pictures-of-cakes.md

 <img src="{{ site.url }}/images/posts/7love/7love.jpg" alt="7lovebakery.com"/>

 All I had to start with, was 128 pictures of cakes and confectioneries.
 This made things really interesting.
 The good part about this project was that my friend was a great client.
-I call her a client even though no money exchanged hands throughout this entire process (I don't charge friends, and yes, I acknowledge this as another questionable practice).
 She trusted me to do my job well, and was always available to answer any questions I had about her business.

 ###Understanding the business